A Short Guide to a Long Weekend Break in Rouen

 A weekend break in Rouen, France

-Steeped in early European architecture, Rouen (pronounced roo-ohn) is the capital of Normandy and is home to some of the most beautiful buildings and churches in Europe.
-With its charming cobbled streets, half-timbered houses, the Notre-Dame Rouen Cathedral, and the striking Gros-Horloge astronomical clock, there is much to fill the senses in this city flanked by the Seine River.
+Rouen (pronounced roo-ohn) is the capital of Normandy and is steeped in early European architecture.
+The city boasts some of the most beautiful buildings and churches in Europe.
+With its charming cobbled streets, half-timbered houses, the Notre-Dame Rouen Cathedral, and the striking Gros-Horloge astronomical clock, there is much to delight the senses in this city, which the Seine River flanks.

 Why a weekend break to Rouen?

-We have spent several long weekend breaks in Rouen.
-It’s close enough for us to drive (from Kent) without feeling exhausted upon arrival.
-The city is small enough to find your way around in no time at all.
+We have spent several long weekends in Rouen, which is close enough to drive from Kent without feeling exhausted upon arrival.
+The city is small and easy to navigate.

 Folkestone to Calais via the Eurotunnel

-On arrival at the Eurotunnel, we check-in using our pre-booked ticket via the automated gatekeeper.
-We drive to the Victor Hugo terminal, where we wait for our assigned ‘letter' for boarding the car on the train.
+Upon arrival at the Eurotunnel, we use our pre-booked ticket to check in through the automated gatekeeper.
+We then proceed to the Victor Hugo terminal and wait for our assigned boarding letter to drive our car onto the train.

 On the road to Rouen